Information for home, EU, and non-EU students.

-Building on historical, theoretical and practical foundations of theatre and performance arts, you will acquire fundamental skills in dramaturgy and textual analysis, contemporary movement practices, and working with materials and technologies.
-You will produce short pieces of work across collaborative projects, involving installation, immersive and traditional performance techniques, which are supported by skills sessions in applying research methods, reflective practice, and processes of documentation and criticism.
+Building on historical, theoretical and practical foundations of theatre and performance arts, you will acquire fundamental skills in dramaturgy and writing for performance, contemporary movement practices, and working with materials and technologies.
+You will produce short pieces of work across collaborative projects, involving installation, textual practices, immersive and traditional performance techniques, which are supported by skills sessions in applying research methods, reflective practice, and processes of documentation and criticism.

 You will have the opportunity to refine your practice within a range of professional contexts and apply specialist skills in creative practice through two major tasks, designed with tutor guidance.
 You will prepare a portfolio, as well as an examination and presentation of different working processes.
 Through regular seminars and mentorship, you will become acquainted with the dominant problematics and discourses in performance arts, and be acquainted with relevant theoretical frameworks for their examination.
 You may work in a vocational setting beyond Central to personally research areas of key interest, to be assessed upon a chosen practitioner identity, and/or undertake a practice-based, written dissertation on a topic of your choice.